-The applicant may enrol in the second year of the study programme after having satisfied the following obligations:
+The applicant may enrol in the second year of the study programme after having fulfilled the following obligations:

-- examination mandatory general subject;

-- examination mandatory specific subject;

-- examination 2 optional specific subjects;

-- by 20 August, submission of a topic and a draft of his/her doctoral dissertation drawn-up under the guidance of the mentor to the Doctoral Study Commission, and approval of the same by the Senate of the Faculty at the proposal of the Commission;

-- by 20 August, submission of a report on individual study and research, and positive assessment of the same by the Commission (in the report, the applicant shall describe and substantiate the assignment of 30 ECTS (= 900 hours of research and study).
+- examination obligatory general subject; - examination obligatory field subject; - examination 2 elective field subjects (in the MFT field two elective field subjects are replaced by the second obligatory field subject); - by 20th August, submission of the doctoral thesis topic, prepared under the guidance of the mentor; - a successful public presentation of the doctoral thesis topic; - a positive assessment of the report on individual study and research (in the report, the applicant shall describe and substantiate the assignment of 30 ECTS (= 900 hours of research and study).
+The report shall be submitted to the Commission of Doctoral Studies by 20th August.